ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

    * The Bonus Action version of Special NPC Burning Hands uses a spell slot.
 So does regular and bonus action Special NPC Cone of Cold.
    * NPCs will not start using Absorb Intellect until below 77% HP.
    * Increased the HP required remaining to 44% for NPC Action Surge, Mirror Image, Bear Rage, and Second Wind.
+120. Lathander's Blessing (the +1d4 radiant damage for doing the puzzle) should go away on long rest correctly.
+Undead characters are also not valid candidates for his gift anymore :)
+121. Adopted Goon's latest JWL Discordant Instruments fixes.
+122. Nerfed Crimson Lash to 2d6 damage instead of 3d6.
+123. REMOVED Unique Gear - Balduran's Giantslayer and Unique Gear - Helm of Balduran, to hybrdize similar change ideas w/ Cahoot's own rebalance patches.

 ## Listonomicon v6.3 ALFIRA LIVES!
 Save safe?
 No. (I wanted to keep it safe but things got silly with serious errors).